walnuthq/madara-docs/docs/quickstart/use_appchain.md

 Starknet Foundry does not have direct functionality to create an account at a deterministic address.
 Until this feature is added, we have to get a bit creative with how we create an account.

-The script below will do the following:
+Our script below will do the following:
 1. Create a random account entry in the Starknet Foundry account file.
-1. Create a temp file with the current account file's content.
+1. Create a temporary file with the current account file's content.
 1. Replace the random account data with our precalculated data.
 1. Replace the account file with the temp file.